-While there is extensive programing on client communication, the current curriculum does not include strategies for communicating with clients on the topic of climate change explicitly.

-22. In training for client encounters, does your veterinary school's curriculum introduce strategies for taking an environmental history or exposure history?

-- 2 Yes, the core curriculum includes a comprehensive exploration of strategies for taking an environmental history. - 1 Yes, the core curriculum includes some strategies for taking an environmental history (or in any depth in the elective curriculum). - 0 No, the curriculum does not include strategies for taking an environmental history.
+Score explanation: While there is extensive programming on client communication, the current curriculum does not include strategies for communicating with clients on the topic of climate change explicitly.
+1.23.
+In training for client encounters, does your veterinary school's curriculum introduce strategies for taking an environmental history or exposure history?
+Yes, the core curriculum includes a comprehensive exploration of strategies for taking an environmental history.
+(2 points) Yes, the core curriculum includes some strategies for taking an environmental history (or in any depth in the elective curriculum).
+(1 point) No, the curriculum does not include strategies for taking an environmental history.
+(0 points) Score Assigned:

-Client communication is part of the core veterinary curriculum that transcends years within the program, and collecting history is a large component of the training.
+Score explanation: Client communication is part of the core veterinary curriculum that transcends years within the program, and collecting history is a large component of the training.
 All students are provided a Wellness History Worksheet and included in that is a section called "Environmental Data."
 This includes questions involving the human-animal relationship, the pet's role, caregivers' roles and responsibilities, social interactions, lifestyle, daily activities, and recent life events.
-This coursework sets the foundation that carries students into their clinical years where they practice their developing skills in daily interactions with clients.

-24. Does your veterinary school's curriculum introduce strategies to discuss protection of animals from environmental harms? (e.g., disaster planning preparedness, animal management during smoke events)

-- 2 Yes, the core curriculum includes a comprehensive exploration of strategies for discussing protection of animals from environmental harms. - 1 Yes, the core curriculum includes some strategies for discussing protection of animals from environmental harms. - 0 No, the curriculum does not include strategies for discussing protection of animals from environmental harms.
+This 2 coursework sets the foundation that carries students into their clinical years where they practice their developing skills in daily interactions with clients.
+1.24.
+Does your veterinary school's curriculum introduce strategies to discuss protection of animals from environmental harms? (e.g., disaster planning preparedness, animal management during smoke events) Yes, the core curriculum includes a comprehensive exploration of strategies for discussing protection of animals from environmental harms.
+(2 points) Yes, the core curriculum includes some strategies for discussing protection of animals from environmental harms.
+(1 point) No, the curriculum does not include strategies for discussing protection of animals from environmental harms.
+(0 points) Score Assigned: